darwinbeing/HPServerPSUHack/README.md

 Vdd is the supply voltage of the PIC16F883.
 By default configuration, the over-voltage protection (OVP) trigger voltage is approximately 13.86V.

 ### Load Test
-Load testing with BMW ignition ON, fan runs at max with AC on, the output voltage is 14.28 without load.
-However, when loaded, there is a voltage drop due to impedance in the wires, which is reasonable.
+When conducting load testing with BMW ignition ON and AC running, the fan operates at its maximum speed.
+The output voltage reads 14.28V with no load.
+However, when under load, there is a voltage drop caused by the impedance in the wires, which is expected.

 ***PL30 BMW Load With Fan On***
 ![alt text][image16]